Florence Oregon Roof Replacement

 What Florence Homeowners Should Expect

-• A replacement recommendation tied to roof condition, not pressure
+• A recommendation tied to roof condition instead of a pressure sale

-• Clear explanation of decking, ventilation, flashing, drainage, and material choices
+• Plain explanation of decking, ventilation, flashing, and material choices

-• Options that account for Florence rain, salt air, moss, shade, wind exposure, and gutter performance
+• Options that account for rain, sand, moss, tree debris, and drainage

 • Manufacturer-backed installation standards and warranty conversation